wsamuelw/predict-marketing-response-with-xgboost/README.md

 # predict-marketing-response-with-xgboost
-a demo to predict marketing response with xgboost
+a demo to predict marketing response with xgboost using tidymodels